Heathcliff (Wuthering Heights): In popular culture

 "Wuthering Heights", a single from Kate Bush's 1978 debut album, The Kick Inside, is told from the perspective of a ghostly Catherine Earnshaw visiting an aged Heathcliff.

 In her song "David Duchovny," Bree Sharp refers to David Duchovny as "American Heathcliff, brooding and comely."

 In July 2008, the then British Prime Minister, Gordon Brown, compared himself to the character, saying that he was "Maybe an older Heathcliff, a wiser Heathcliff."
 The comparison was mocked by some.
 For example, Andrew McCarthy, acting director of the Brontë Parsonage Museum, said that "Heathcliff is a man prone to domestic violence, kidnapping, possible murder and digging up his dead lover.
 He is moody and unkind to animals.
 Is this really a good role model for the prime minister?"

 The opening track to the UK melodic hard rock band Ten's eleventh studio album Albion, "Alone in the Dark", is based on Heathcliff's internal struggles as depicted in Wuthering Heights.

-The 2023 Korean indie gacha strategy game Limbus Company features Heathcliff as one of 12 selectable characters or "Sinners", of which his story and its characters are mostly taken out of and inspired by the novel.
+The 2023 Korean indie gacha strategy game Limbus Company features Heathcliff as one of 12 selectable characters or "Sinners", of which his story (Canto VI) and its characters are mostly taken out of and inspired by the novel.